Privacy Notice for influencers in Cision's Media and Social Influencer Databases

 How we collect your personal data

-The vast majority of the information we hold about you is obtained from publicly available sources or directly from you.
+The vast majority of the information we hold about you is obtained from publicly available sources (including via social media APIs) or directly from you.
 This includes your publicly available social media profiles and websites, information about you that is published by your employer (e.g. on your publication's own website) and information from articles you may have written.
-This information is gathered by our experienced research teams.

-We collect your data either directly from you, or from publicly available sources such as:
+We collect your data either directly from you or your employer, or from publicly available sources such as:

 - Articles or blogs you may have written

 - Your publicly available social media profiles (eg, Facebook, Instagram, Twitter, and LinkedIn) including via publicly available APIs provided by social media platforms.